massifrg/pandoc-export-index/README.md

 and [custom writers](https://pandoc.org/custom-writers.html)
 to export a document with indices in these formats:

+- ICML: sub-terms and multiple indices (using the first level) are supported;
+        the maximum depth is 4 when there's only one index, and 3 when you have more than one index

+- docx: sub-terms and multiple indices (using the first level) are supported

-- ICML: sub-terms and multiple indices (using the first level) are supported
+- odt: sub-terms and multiple indices (using the first level) are supported

-- docx (no support for sub-terms yet)

-- odt (no support for sub-terms yet)

 - ~~ConTeXt~~

 - ~~LaTeX~~

-Version 0.5.0 introduces support for multiple levels (index terms can have sub-terms).
+Version 0.5.0 introduced support for multiple levels (index terms can have sub-terms).

-Sub-terms are detected in the common utils of `pandoc-indices.lua`, and they are used by `icml_with_index.lua`, but **I have still to adapt all the other scripts to the new feature, so they may not work with indices with sub-terms yet**.
+In version 0.6.0, the filters for ODT (`odt_index.lua`) and DOCX (`docx_index.lua`) support multiple indices and multiple levels.

+In ICML, DOCX and ODT, multiple indices are supported sacrificing the first level, because those formats don't provide support for multiple analytical indices (indices with sub terms, subsub terms, etc.).
+So the head terms are the names of the indices.
+Once you generated the multiple index, you can edit it to make it appear as if there were more indices.

+I don't know the maximum depth of index terms in DOCX and ODT.

 This software is a side-project of [pundok-editor](https://github.com/massifrg/pundok-editor), but you can use it without it, just following the same conventions (see below).